raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 The Raspberry Pi 4 has an SPI-attached EEPROM (4MBits/512KB), which contains code to boot up the system and replaces `bootcode.bin` previously found in the boot partition of the SD card.
 Note that if a `bootcode.bin` is present in the boot partition of the SD card in a Pi 4, it is ignored.

 ## Boot diagnostics
 If an error occurs during boot then an [error code](../../configuration/led_blink_warnings.md) will be displayed via the green LED.
-Newer versions of the bootloader will display a [diagnostic message](boot_diagnostics.md) will be shown on both HDMI displays.
+Newer versions of the bootloader will display a [diagnostic message](boot_diagnostics.md) which will be shown on both HDMI displays.

 ## Updating the bootloader